We are running this funding opportunity on the new UKRI Funding Service. You cannot apply on the Joint Electronic Submissions (Je-S) system.

 - the cost(s) of the outsourced activity and the tendering process that will be followed

-- information on any conflicts of interest (potential or actual) between the parties.
-If any conflicts are highlighted, then a description of how this will be managed appropriately
+- explain any conflicts of interest (potential or actual) between parties and how these will be managed

 Assessors are not looking for detailed costs or a line-by-line breakdown of all project resources.
 Overall, they want you to demonstrate how the resources you anticipate needing for your proposed work: